-Ninja Forms is a free add on for WordPress, designed to allow WordPress users to easily create forms while working in WordPress.
-It provides drag and drop functionality which makes it easy to use for those with little experience.
+Ninja Forms is a free add-on for WordPress, designed to allow users to easily create forms while working in WordPress.
+It provides drag and drop functionality, which makes it easy to use for those with little experience.
 You build your form from within WordPress, which is why it’s such a popular option for those who are already familiar with the WordPress interface.

 Paperform is unique in the way that you use it to create your form.
 Essentially, the interface acts like a text document, allowing you to free type your form question onto the page, then select which type of question you want it to be, using built-in system logic.
 They provide many templates that you can use for different purposes.
-You can tweak the appearance, then embed it on your website, share it via social media or Zapier, and more.
+You can tweak the appearance, then embed it on your website, share it via social media or Zapier, and more (learn about Agile CRM’s Zapier integration).
 Pricing is reasonable as well, making it an option worth considering.

 It’s a great option if you need to create more complex forms that involve cross-departmental workflows and gather large amounts of information.
 They offer many different third-party application integrations and also let you customize your forms to mirror your company’s branding.
 If you need forms around processes with detailed workflows, then Formstack is an option that could likely meet your needs.